 need information power.
 Whether and how software with the power of

 programmability can be viable for this population is the subject of

-- Graduate student participation: Graduate student researchers may
+- Graduate student researchers: The student researchers who have

 conference attendees.
 The goal is to exchange ideas, generate new

 ones, and receive constructive feedback.
 2-page research abstracts